-As National Cybersecurity Awareness Month comes to end, you may have heard the term “social engineering” thrown around by experts in the industry.
+During National Cybersecurity Awareness Month, you may have heard the term “social engineering” thrown around by experts in the industry.
 But what is social engineering, and why should you pay attention to it?
 The consultants at Imagineering have put together a few things that might be of interest to you when learning about social engineering.

 What is Social Engineering?

 Social engineering is the profession of hackers who manipulate or deceive someone in order to gain information and control over their computer system.
 These hackers, or social engineers, might use phone, email, snail mail, or direct contact methods to gain illegal access to accounts.

 What is especially important to understand is that social engineering is not the result of exploiting vulnerabilities in technology.
 Rather, the focus lies on victimizing the emotions of people.
 Social engineering email threats are just that — threats.
 It is never a polite email asking for you to reply “whenever you get a chance.”
 It will always convey a sense of urgency or instill fear.
 Some even may appeal to greed or curiosity.

 Phishing, spear phishing, and CEO Fraud are all examples of social engineering, and all rely on the art of impersonation.

 1. Phishing & Spear Phishing